 - suggestions to the trainee on changes or further learning

 The authors provide evidence that comments, far from being unhelpful and subject to bias, are often more informative about a person’s standard than the quantified outcome.
-They are also consistent, not unreliable.
+They are also consistent and reliable.

 Several changes and improvements are suggested.

 Simply placing the comment box above or before the quantification box increases the use of comments.
-Second, each comment box should be labelled with its purpose such as: contextual information; information on performance; and educational, feedback information.
+Second, each comment box should be labelled with its purpose, such as contextual information, performance information, and educational feedback information.

-Third, he authors suggest that, in the US but I suspect also in the UK, we are focusing too much on documenting training assessments as evidence for judging entrustability, and that if used properly as part of the process of learning, then too much information is available for review when making an overall judgement on entrustability.
+Third, the authors suggest that, in the US, but I also suspect in the UK, we are focusing too much on documenting training assessments as evidence for judging entrustability, and that if used correctly as part of the process of learning, then too much information is available for review when making an overall judgement on entrustability.
 They refer to “the tyranny of documentation”.
-The solution suggested is to identify a proportion of work-based assessment as purely educational (formative) in purpose.
+The solution suggested is to identify a proportion of work-based assessment as purely educational (formative).

 In other words, they are suggesting: